quiet69/Windows-crasher/README.md

 # Windows-crasher
-Crashes windows PCs exploiting a bug in error handling
+BSODs windows PCs exploiting a bug in error handling :)